SuperOfficeDocs/crmscript/docs/api-reference/classes/DbiControl/saveParameter.md

 ## Parameters

- - name: Name of parameter to save - saved for later retrieval by other DBI integration runs.
+* name: Name of parameter to save* saved for later retrieval by other DBI integration runs.
- - val: The value to be saved for the given parameter.
+* val: The value to be saved for the given parameter.